Hintzelab/MABE_testing/README.md

 automated executable-level functional and consistency testing `mtest.py`

+## WIP
+This is very much a work-in-progress at the moment as we decide the best way to include all relevant modes of testing.

 ### Description
 During MABE development we want to ensure that we do not inadvertently change (or break) the